Money and relationships: the mistake every couple makes when talking about money and how to fix it

 Renowned relationship experts Drs.
 John and Julie Gottman emphasize the importance of creating "shared meaning" in relationships—common values and goals that unite couples.
 When couples align on their financial goals and values, they build deeper trust and strengthen their emotional intimacy.

 Money, then, isn’t just a physical resource.
-In relationships, it becomes an emotional language—a way of expressing values, fears, and desires inherited from our families.
+In relationships, it becomes an emotional language—a means of expressing values, fears, and desires that are often inherited from our families.

-For example, Yael and Yoni weren’t really arguing about the cost of a vacation.
-Yael wanted to create family memories, while Yoni—who grew up in a household where every penny was saved for “rainy days”—was driven by fear of future scarcity.
+For example, Yael and Yoni weren’t arguing about the cost of a vacation.
+Yael wanted to create family memories, while Yonigrew up in a household where every penny was saved for “rainy days " and was driven by a fear of future scarcity.

 The biggest mistakes couples make about finances

 The most common mistake couples make is focusing on numbers rather than the emotions and values behind them.
-Instead of asking, “How can we create security together?” many conversations revolve around logistical questions like, “How will we pay for this?”
+Instead of asking, “How can we create security together?” many conversations revolve around logistical questions, such as, “How will we pay for this?”

-The good news?
-This dynamic can shift.
-By treating money as a shared language rather than a mere budget, it can become a tool that brings you closer, not one that drives you apart.
+The good news is that this dynamic can shift.
+Treating money as a shared language rather than a mere budget can become a tool that brings you closer, not one that drives you apart.

 How to Improve Money Conversations in Your Relationship